GardenGroupUO/Adsorber/README.md

 CURRENTLY UNDER RECONSTRUCTION: SOME FEATURES MAY NOT CURRENTLY BE WORKING

-Authors: Geoffrey R. Weal and Dr. Anna L. Garden (University of Otago, Dunedin, New Zealand)
+Authors: Dr. Geoffrey R. Weal and Dr. Anna L. Garden (University of Otago, Dunedin, New Zealand)

 Group page: https://blogs.otago.ac.nz/annagarden/